Clemson celebrates latest title amid cheers and doughnuts

 “I feel like it’s not really up for debate,” Ferrell said.

+To loud cheers, Swinney and the players came out at halftime of Clemson’s basketball game with No. 4 Virginia.

+The group will gather again for a White House visit Monday.
+“What a game, what a coach, what a team!”
+President Donald Trump tweeted.

-The Tigers will have some questions to answer before continuing that run.
+The Tigers will have some questions to answer before continuing their run.
 Ferrell was among four starting defensive underclassmen to declare for the NFL draft after the Tigers returned from California.

 Tackle Dexter Lawrence along with linebacker Tre Lamar and championship defensive MVP in cornerback Trayvon Mullen also chose to give up their eligibility to turn pro.
 Barring any late NFL declarations, Clemson will have to replace at least seven starters on defense including their entire front four as Wilkins and defensive end Austin Bryant were seniors.